surrealdb/docs.surrealdb.com/README.md

 ### Installation

 To get started with contributing to the SurrealDB documentation, first install the required packages using the following command.

+> This project uses [Bun](https://bun.sh/) as our package manager.
+If you haven't installed Bun yet, then please see the [installation guide](https://bun.sh/docs/installation) for your operating system.
+It also requires Node.js v20.0.0 or higher.

 ```bash
 bun i